ome/www.openmicroscopy.org/_posts/2016-01-26-bf-model-status.md

 folder concept allowing the ROIs within an image to be grouped in a hierarchical manner.

+We aim to update OMERO to include ROI Folders and release this as version 5.3 during Spring 2016.

 If you are interested in our design process, you can follow the discussion on the [issues in our Design GitHub repository](https://github.com/openmicroscopy/design/issues).

+We also aim to extend our support of experimental and analytic metadata—more about this in a later entry.
+In brief, our aim is to package and release all the work we’ve done on the Image Data Repository as tools for the community to use to access a broad range of types of metadata.

 ##New format support